People's Liberation Army Ground Force: Relationship with other organizations

 The People's Liberation Army Ground Force maintains close relationships with several paramilitary organizations within China, primarily the People's Armed Police (PAP) and the Militia (also known as the China Militia).
-Both of these paramilitary organisations act as a reserve force for the PLAGF during a time of national emergency such as war or natural disaster.
+Both of these paramilitary organizations act as a reserve force for the PLAGF during a time of national emergency such as war or natural disaster.
 The PAP consists of approximately 1.5 million personnel.
 Their primary mission during peacetime is internal security and counter-terrorism.

-The Militia is a mass force engaged in daily production under the leadership of the Chinese Communist Party (CCP), and forms part of the Chinese armed forces.
+The Militia is a paramilitary force engaged under the control of the Chinese Communist Party (CCP), and forms part of the Chinese armed forces.
 Under the command of the military organs, it undertakes such jobs as war preparation services, security and defense operation tasks and assistance in maintaining social order and public security.
 The Militia numbers some 3 million service men and women.